eslint/eslint/docs/src/rules/semi.md

 Object option (when `"always"`):

-* `"omitLastInOneLineBlock": true` ignores the last semicolon in a block in which its braces (and therefore the content of the block) are in the same line
+* `"omitLastInOneLineBlock": true` disallows the last semicolon in a block in which its braces (and therefore the content of the block) are in the same line
-* `"omitLastInOneLineClassBody": true` ignores the last semicolon in a class body in which its braces (and therefore the content of the class body) are in the same line
+* `"omitLastInOneLineClassBody": true` disallows the last semicolon in a class body in which its braces (and therefore the content of the class body) are in the same line

 Object option (when `"never"`):